Mote3D/CCXStressReader/README.md

 *EL PRINT, ELSET=Eall, FREQUENCY=n
 S, E, PEEQ
 ```
-The parameter `FREQUENCY=n` can be used to store element variable output after every *n*th increment and at the end of the calculation step in non-linear analyses.
+The parameter `FREQUENCY=n` can be used to store element variable output only after every *n*th increment and at the end of the calculation step in non-linear analyses.

 #### License